 Jacob Nikko was listed as a second class passenger heading to Seattle.
 His body was never found.

-83 NORDSTROM, J.P., 2nd Class With Wife and Daughter - LOST
+83. Henry Nordstrom, Second Class Passenger With Wife and Daughter - LOST

 Campbell is an Australian by birth, and he served in the British army during the Boer War, undergoing great hardships.
 At the conclusion of the Boer War he engaged in the tobacco business in South Africa and later came to this country.
 He had worked hereabouts as a machine agent and also as an insurance solicitor for the Metropolitan Life Insurance Company.
 With his wife and daughter, Campbell occupied rooms at the Alameda Hotel, 1715 Park Street.
 They left that place suddenly Saturday morning, leaving no word with the landlady as to their destination.